officelearn/azure-docs.sv-se/articles/governance/blueprints/create-blueprint-powershell.md

      }
      ```

-   - PowerShell-kommando
+   - PowerShell command

      ```azurepowershell-interactive
      # Use the reference to the new blueprint object from the previous steps
      New-AzBlueprintArtifact -Blueprint $blueprint -Name 'roleContributor' -ArtifactFile .\artifacts\roleContributor.json
      ```

-1. Lägg till principtilldelning för prenumerationen. **ArtifactFile** definierar _typen_ av artefakt, egenskaper som anpassas till en princip eller initiativ definition och konfigurerar princip tilldelningen så att den använder de definierade skiss parametrarna för att konfigurera under skiss tilldelningen.
+1. Lägg till principtilldelning för prenumerationen.
+The **ArtifactFile** defines the _kind_ of artifact, the properties that align to a policy or initiative definition, and configures the policy assignment to use the defined blueprint parameters to configure during blueprint assignment.
 I det här exemplet används den inbyggda principen _Lägg till tagg och standardvärdet i resursgrupper_ med ett GUID på `49c88fc8-6fd1-46fd-a676-f12d1d3a4c71`.

-   - JSON-fil – \artifacts\policyTags.json
+   - JSON file - \artifacts\policyTags.json

      ```json
      {